 Children who have scarring or narrowing of the esophagus may need a test.
 In this

-procedure, your child’s healthcare provider may widen (dilate) his or her esophagus.
+procedure, your child’s healthcare provider may widen (dilate) their esophagus.
+Your

-Your child will need to be under anesthesia for this.
-Your child may need to have
+child will need to be under anesthesia for this.
+Your child may need to have this

-What are the possible complications of dysphagia in a child?
+What are possible complications of dysphagia in a child?

 This condition can cause aspiration.
 This happens when food or liquids go into your